Victorio Cieslinskas

 Victor Cieslinskas Zinevicaite (October 27, 1922 – June 19, 2007) was a Uruguayan basketball player of Lithuanian descent.
 He competed in the 1948 Summer Olympics and in the 1952 Summer Olympics.

-Cieslinskas was part of the Uruguayan basketball team, which finished fifth in the 1948 tournament.
+Cieslinskas was part of the Uruguayan men's basketball team, which finished fifth in the 1948 tournament.

-Four years later Cieslinskas was a member of the Uruguayan team, which won the bronze medal.
+Four years later in 1952 Cieslinskas was a member of the Uruguayan team, which won the Olympic bronze medal.
 He played all eight matches.

+He also played for the Uruguayan Lithuanian basketball team Vytis in Montevideo.

 He died in 2007, and is buried at Cementerio del Norte, Montevideo.